ssato/python-anyconfig/README.rst

 .. note::

-   The returned object is an instance of anyconfig.mergeabledict.MergeableDict class by default to support recursive merge operations needed when loading multiple config files.
+   The returned object is an instance of anyconfig.mergeabledict.MergeableDict class by default, to support recursive merge operations needed when loading multiple config files.

 To load multiple config files::